 What Is CBD and How Does It Work?

 It has long been known that CBD relaxes and calms people and animals.
-However, recently though, studies into the full effects of cannabinoids have been conducted.
-It has been discovered that CBD alters the levels of serotonin.
-Low levels of serotonin are linked to both anxiety and depression.
+However it is only as of recently that studies on the effects of cannabinoids have been conducted.

 How to Calm My Dog with Cannabidiol?